-(if known)

-Boost your donation by 25p of Gift Aid for every £1 you donate

-Gift Aid is reclaimed by the charity from the tax you pay for the current tax year.
-Your address is needed to identify you as a current UK taxpayer.

-In order to Gift Aid your subscriptions to the Group, you must tick the box below:

-I want to Gift Aid my subscriptions and any donations I make in the future or have made in the past 4 years as Gift Aid donations to The Chelmsford and District Group of Advanced Motorists.

-I am a UK taxpayer and understand that if I pay less Income Tax and/or Capital Gains Tax than the amount of Gift Aid claimed on all my donations in that tax year it is my responsibility to pay any difference.
+(IF KNOWI Boost your donation by 25p of Gift Aid for every £1 you donate reclaimed by the charity from the ta identify you as a current UK taxpay x you pay for the current tax year.
+Your address is er.
+In order to Gift Aid your subscriptions to the Group, you must tick the box below: ons and any donations I make in the future or have Aid donations to The Chelmsford and District Group Gift Aid claimed on all my donation ay less Income Tax and/or Capital Gains Tax than the s in that tax year it is my responsibility to pay any My Detail ls Title First name or initial(s) Surname Home add ress Postcode Date

-My Details

-Title First name or initial(s) Surname

-Home address

-Postcode Date